JPMorgan sells physical commodities unit to Mercuria for $3.5 billion

 “Most of us want to stay here (in London), so I suspect a drive to move us to Geneva would equate to a reduction of our power and gas trading desks,” the trader added.

-Many other banks, including Deutsche Bank (DBKGn.DE), Bank of America Merrill Lynch (BAC.N) and Barclays (BARC.L), have recently scaled back or shut down their power, gas and carbon trading desks, citing unfavorable banking regulation as the main reason.
+Many other banks, including Deutsche Bank, Bank of America Merrill Lynch and Barclays, have recently scaled back or shut down their power, gas and carbon trading desks, citing unfavorable banking regulation as the main reason.

 Private and lightly regulated trading houses have benefited most from a major retreat by banks from commodities trading over the past two years.

-“Today’s news is a welcome development, but this does not let regulators off the hook,” Brown said in a statement.

-“The Fed, CFTC, and others must enact robust reforms to Wall Street’s physical commodities activities and do more to protect end users and consumers of aluminum and other materials.”

-Reporting by Chris Peters, Dmitry Zhdannikov and Ron Bousso; Additional reporting by Susan Thomas, Veronica Brown and Henning Gloystein in London and Josephine Mason in New York; Editing by Anna Willard and Lisa Shumaker
+Reporting By Chris Peters, Dmitry Zhdannikov and Ron Bousso; Additional reporting by Susan Thomas, Veronica Brown and Henning Gloystein; Editing by Anna Willard